Edward Olivares Preview, Player Props: Royals vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have a 4.89 team ERA that ranks 26th among all MLB pitching staffs.
+- The White Sox's 4.95 team ERA ranks 27th across all MLB pitching staffs.

-- White Sox pitchers combine to give up the fourth-most home runs in baseball (187 total, 1.4 per game).
+- White Sox pitchers combine to give up 190 total home runs at a rate of 1.4 per game (fourth-most in baseball).

-- The right-hander last pitched on Tuesday against the Baltimore Orioles, when he tossed 5 1/3 innings, allowing one earned run while giving up six hits.
+- His most recent appearance was on Wednesday against the Baltimore Orioles, when the right-hander threw six innings, surrendering five earned runs while giving up six hits.

-- In 22 games this season, the 29-year-old has amassed an ERA of 3.97, with 6 strikeouts per nine innings.
-Opponents are batting .258 against him.

 © 2023 Data Skrive.
 All rights reserved.